Complex Number Calculator | Rectangular Polar (Phasor) Converter

 Complex Numbers

 What are complex numbers?
 Complex numbers are ordered pairs of real numbers (a,b), where a is called the real part and b is called the imaginary part.
-Instead of denoting a complex number with an ordered pair, it is customary to combine the pairs with a plus sign and denote the resulting complex number as a+bi, where i has the property that i2 = -1. in other words, i = √-1.
-Because there is no real number with negative square, i is called the imaginary unit.
+Instead of denoting a complex number with an ordered pair, it is customary to combine the pairs with a plus sign and denote the resulting complex number as a+bi, where i has the property that i2 = -1.
+In other words, i = √-1.
+Since there is no real number whose square is negative, i is called the imaginary unit.
 Imaginary numbers are complex numbers whose real parts are zero, such as bi.

 Note: Both the real part and the imaginary part are real numbers.
 The imaginary part is so called because it is the coefficient of the imaginary unit i.

-All the laws and rules, including the commutative, associative and distributive laws, which we use in conjunction with real number system, are also applicable to the complex number system.
+All the laws and rules, including the commutative, associative and distributive laws, which we use in conjunction with the real number system, are also applicable to the complex number system.
 This makes the basic binary operations of addition, subtraction, multiplication and division of complex numbers easy to do.
-This real and imaginary numbers calculator uses the following rules to perform the four basic operations.
+This calculator for real and imaginary numbers uses the following rules to perform the four basic operations, as well as advanced calculations involving exponents, logarithms, trigonometric, hyperbolic, and other non-algebraic functions.

-To add or subtract complex numbers a+bi and c+di, simply add or subtract the corresponding real and imaginary parts of them.
+To add or subtract complex numbers a+bi and c+di, simply add or subtract the corresponding real and imaginary parts.

 (a+bi)+(c+di) = (a+c)+(b+d)i